ocaml/v2.ocaml.org/site/learn/tutorials/structure_of_ocaml_programs.md

 `Graphics.open_graph`. `open` is a little bit like Java's `import` statement, and much more like Perl's `use` statement.

-To use `Graphics` in the interactive toplevel, you must first first load the library with
+To use `Graphics` in the interactive toplevel, you must first load the library with

 ```ocaml
 #load "graphics.cma";;